spiffe/spiffe.io/content/docs/latest/deploying/libraries.md

 # C, C++

-See the [c-spiffe library GitHub page](https://github.com/HewlettPackard/c-spiffe) for more information about the SPIFFE C/C++ library, which is under development in 2021.
-This library replaces an earlier c-spiffe library that was archived.
+See the [c-spiffe library GitHub page](https://github.com/HewlettPackard/c-spiffe) for more information about a SPIFFE C/C++ library.
+This library is not yet part of the official SPIFFE repo and is still under development in June 2021.
+An earlier official c-spiffe library became out-of-date and was archived.

 # Go